FrankvdStam/SoulSplitter/src/SoulMemory/README.md

 ResultErr<RefreshError> TryRefresh();                //Tries to refresh attachment to the specific game, refreshes memory paths.
 Call this every frame or 60 times per second
 TreeBuilder GetTreeBuilder();                        //Returns an object that contains the relevant memory structure.
 Used internally, if unsure you can leave it alone bool ReadEventFlag(uint eventFlagId);                //Read an event flag from the specific game.
-Not implemented in Dark Souls 2 (more info about event flags on the wiki: https://github.com/FrankvdStam/SoulSplitter/wiki/Eventflags)
-Process GetProcess();                                //Get a raw process handle, from which you can implement your own systems
+Not implemented in Dark Souls 2 (more info about event flags on the wiki: https://github.com/FrankvdStam/SoulSplitter/wiki/Eventflags) int GetInGameTimeMilliseconds();                     //Get the ellapsed millis from the current loaded character Process GetProcess();                                //Get a raw process handle, from which you can implement your own systems
 ```